AmarBego/Rscoop/README.md

 1. Go to the [**Releases**](https://github.com/AmarBego/rscoop/releases) page.
 2. Download the latest `.msi` installer file.
 3. Run the installer.
 That's it!
+4. Upon installation set the PATH of scoop in the settings page (this only happens once) and restart the program, (this is going to be fixed in the next release)

 ## ❤️ Acknowledgements & Tech Stack